AMDmi3/opening_hours.js/README.md

   Constructs opening_hours object, given the opening_hours tag value.

-  In order to calculate the correct times for variable times (e.g. sunrise, dusk) the coordinates are needed.
+  In order to calculate the correct times for variable times (e.g. sunrise, dusk, see under [Time ranges](#time-ranges)) the coordinates are needed.
 To apply the correct holidays (PH) and school holidays (SH) the country code and the state is needed.
-The only thing you as programmer need to know are the coordinates of the facility (where the opening hours do apply) anything else can be queried for using [reverse Geocoding with Nominatim][nominatim].
-So just use as second parameter the returned JSON from [nominatim][] (example URL: http://nominatim.openstreetmap.org/reverse?format=json&lat=49.5487429714954&lon=9.81602098644987&zoom=18&addressdetails=1) and you are good to go.
+The only thing you as programmer need to know are the coordinates of the facility (where the opening hours do apply) anything else can be queried for using [reverse geocoding with Nominatim][Nominatim].
+So just use as second parameter the returned JSON from [Nominatim][] (example URL: http://nominatim.openstreetmap.org/reverse?format=json&lat=49.5487429714954&lon=9.81602098644987&zoom=18&addressdetails=1) and you are good to go.
 Note that this second parameter is optional.

   Throws an error string if the expression is malformed or unsupported.